Fahd-Har/CW2025/README.md

     21. Added a setter to pass mode to GameFlowManager.
     22. Call specific sounds from the Sound class for specified actions.
     23. Added new public method `showLevelUpNotification()` for the GameController to read from instead of reading from notification class which may violate SRP.
-    24. Modified the `gameOver()` method to automatically save the scores using data provided by the GameController's new `getFinalGameStats()` method, ensuring the score is saved with the correct difficulty mode.
+    24. Simplified the `gameOver()` method by delegating the entire score packaging and saving process to the GameController class.

 - **GameController.java**